2025 NSA SEMINAR SESSIONS

 Attendees will receive strategies, resources, and tools to support their efforts in solving missing person investigations.

-PRESENTER: Carri Gordon, Missing Person Alerting Subject Matter Expert, Ashanti Alert Training and Technical Assistance (TTA) Team, David Lewis, Senior Policy Advisor, Bureau of Justice Assistance, David Pienta, Senior Application Developer, Institute for Intergovernmental Research
+PRESENTER: Carri Gordon, Missing Person Alerting Subject Matter Expert, Ashanti Alert Training and Technical Assistance (TTA) Team, Major Stacie Rhoads, Commander, Arkansas State Police Criminal Investigation Division, David Pienta, Senior Application Developer, Institute for Intergovernmental Research

 Ms. Carri Gordon has worked for the Washington State Patrol since 1991.
 For 17 years, she worked in the Communications Division, with the last five years as the training program manager, responsible for all dispatch/radio training for troopers and dispatchers.
 During this time, Ms. Gordon was heavily involved with implementing the Washington State America’s Missing: Broadcast Emergency Response (AMBER) Alert Plan and developing related procedures and training.